rebsonoliveira/sql-server/samples/databases/wide-world-importers/wwi-ssis/README.md

 **Software prerequisites:**

-1. SQL Server 2016 (or higher) with the databases WideWorldImporters and WideWorldImportersDW.
-These can be on different instances.
+1. The databases WideWorldImporters and WideWorldImportersDW running on SQL Server 2016 (or higher) or Azure SQL Database.
+These can be on different servers.
 2. Visual Studio 2015.
 3. SQL Server 2016 Integration Services.
   - This needs to be installed on the same machine as Visual Studio to be able to build the project.